zephyrproject-rtos/zephyr/doc/services/device_mgmt/smp_groups/smp_group_2.rst

 The command is used to obtain list of groups of statistics that are gathered on a device.
-This is a list of names as given to groups with ``STATS_INIT_AND_REG`` macro or ``stats_init_and_reg(...)`` function calls, within module that gathers the statistics; this means that this command may be considered optional as it is known during compilation what groups will be included into build and listing them is not needed prior to issuing a query.
+This is a list of names as given to groups with :c:macro:`STATS_INIT_AND_REG` macro or :c:func:`stats_init_and_reg` function calls, within module that gathers the statistics; this means that this command may be considered optional as it is known during compilation what groups will be included into build and listing them is not needed prior to issuing a query.

 Statistics: list of groups request
 ==================================